 If you’ve used your illustrator’s images on your website, be sure your illustrator gets a credit and website link!
 (Otherwise it looks like you’re saying you did the artwork.)

 DATA WARRIORS: Anyone entering book metadata for a publisher, be sure to enter the illustrators’ names when you’re submitting the important data to Nielsen that goes out to everyone else.
-If you use Biblio, here’s a tutorial on the Society of Authors blog about how not to miss a hugely important drop-down menu.
+If you use Biblio, here’s a step-by-step tutorial about how not to miss a hugely important drop-down menu.
 Your role is vital!

 TEACHERS, LIBRARIANS AND PARENTS: Encourage children to talk about pictures as well as words in a story.
 Help the child realise that a real person created these pictures, they weren’t just made by a picture machine.
 Encourage them to draw, to read books with pictures and to create their own illustrated books and comics (as this school has done).
 Discuss how they can create effective book cover designs and get them to think about how lettering can communicate information about what’s written.
 Here’s a Booktrust link for one way to teach story creation through writing AND drawing, through the medium of comics.

 The #ReadingForPleasure campaign highlights the importance of kids being able to read all sorts of material so that they come to love books and embark on a lifetime of reading, rather than seeing reading as only an educational grind.
 If they love books with pictures, don’t take those books away and try to force them to read books with only text.
 Adults, if you don’t already, try reading books with pictures yourselves; you might find you enjoy them, as grownup readers in France and Japan do.
 It’s odd for adults who spend a great deal of time sharing pictures on Facebook to tell their children that they shouldn’t be looking at pictures in reading material.
 Pictures are naturally a big part of what we all read.